Modernity: Phases

-Definition
+Definitions

 Political

-Politically, modernity's earliest phase starts with Niccolò Machiavelli's works which openly rejected the medieval and Aristotelian style of analyzing politics by comparison with ideas about how things should be, in favour of realistic analysis of how things really are.
-He also proposed that an aim of politics is to control one's own chance or fortune, and that relying upon providence actually leads to evil.
-Machiavelli argued, for example, that violent divisions within political communities are unavoidable, but can also be a source of strength which lawmakers and leaders should account for and even encourage in some ways.
+Politically, modernity's earliest phase is stated by some historians to start with the works of Niccolò Machiavelli, a political thinker whom many commentators claim openly rejected the classical theories on politics in favor of new and original ways to think about conduct in civil government, and outwardly disagreed with the classical approach to political history.
+Machiavelli argued, for example, that violent divisions within political communities are unavoidable, but can also be a source of strength which statesmen should account for and even encourage in some ways.
+Machiavelli's championing of stringent measures in favor of political good, and his willingness to reject the Christian thought of his time have all been viewed as modern claims.

-Machiavelli's recommendations were sometimes influential upon kings and princes, but eventually came to be seen as favoring free republics over monarchies.
-Machiavelli in turn influenced Francis Bacon, Marchamont Needham, James Harrington, John Milton, David Hume, and many others.

-Important modern political doctrines which stem from the new Machiavellian realism include Mandeville's influential proposal that "Private Vices by the dextrous Management of a skilful Politician may be turned into Publick Benefits" (the last sentence of his Fable of the Bees), and also the doctrine of a constitutional separation of powers in government, first clearly proposed by Montesquieu.
-Both these principles are enshrined within the constitutions of most modern democracies.
-It has been observed that while Machiavelli's realism saw a value to war and political violence, his lasting influence has been "tamed" so that useful conflict was deliberately converted as much as possible to formalized political struggles and the economic "conflict" encouraged between free, private enterprises.
+Machiavelli viewed that republics are, in general, more trustworthy, more flexible in that they can elect leaders that are able to adapt to the times, and that public opinion can be relied upon more than the opinion of princes.
+However, he believed that republics needed the same glory seeking leader that was described in The Prince.
+For example, Machiavelli viewed that there could never be a republic or kingdom that had good orders unless it was founded by a man who was "one alone" (uno solo), or had absolute power.
+Machiavelli praised the Roman institution of the dictatorship, and stated that it "produced great effects" for Rome, in contrast to other political thinkers who either decried this practice or who omitted it from their works.

 Starting with Thomas Hobbes, attempts were made to use the methods of the new modern physical sciences, as proposed by Bacon and Descartes, applied to humanity and politics.
 Notable attempts to improve upon the methodological approach of Hobbes include those of John Locke, Spinoza, Giambattista Vico, and Rousseau.
 David Hume made what he considered to be the first proper attempt at trying to apply Bacon's scientific method to political subjects, rejecting some aspects of the approach of Hobbes.

 Modernist republicanism openly influenced the foundation of republics during the Dutch Revolt (1568–1609), English Civil War (1642–1651), American Revolution (1775–1783), the French Revolution (1789–1799), and the Haitian Revolution (1791–1804).